On this page

 The District of Saanich meters all water consumed by customers with the exception of those residents in rural areas who are on wells.
 There are approximately 30,000 water meters in Saanich.
 Meters are read once every four months and utility accounts are billed once every four months.
-A typical Utility bill contains five separate lines of charges; three lines related to garbage charges, two lines related to water and meter charges, and three lines related to sewer charges.
-Please note that the first billing period of each year uses prorated water rates.)
+A typical Utility bill in 2014 will contain eight separate lines of charges; three lines related to garbage charges, two lines related to water and meter charges, and three lines related to sewer charges.
+Please note that the first billing period of each year uses prorated water rates.